opendatacube/datacube-core/docs/installation/ingesting-data/index.rst

 measurements
-    Mapping of the input measurement names as specified in the :ref:`dataset-metadata-doc` to the per-measurement ingestion parameters
+    Mapping of the input measurement names as specified in the :ref:`dataset-metadata-doc-eo3` to the per-measurement ingestion parameters

     dtype